ulmentflam/key-gen/README.md

 ## Usage
 ### key-gen
 ```
 key-gen is a CLI tool to generate keys for various blockchains.
-It supports Bitcoin, Ethereum, and other blockchains.It supports saving keys to 1Password, and the file system in encrypted or unencrypted json.
+It supports Bitcoin, Ethereum, and other blockchains.
+It supports saving keys to 1Password, and the file system in encrypted or unencrypted json.
 The keys are generated from a BIP32 seed and support BIP44, BIP49, and BIP84 derivation paths.
 This project has not and will not be audited by a security professional.
 Use at your own risk.

 Usage:
   key-gen [command]